 Although the overall assessment growth for active homesteads has slowed in recent years, the growth is uneven across assessment neighborhoods in the District (Map 4).48 For example, between TY 2021 and TY 2022, total assessed value in Marshall Heights (located in Ward 7) grew by 8.6 percent while total assessed value declined 2.2 percent in Wesley Heights (located in Ward 3).
 Generally, neighborhoods with high growth in assessed values from TY 2021 to 2022 tended to be in Wards 5, 7, and 8, while neighborhoods with low growth or declines in assessed values tended to be in Wards 2 and 3.
 On average, assessed values tended to grow more slowly in neighborhoods where home sales prices were higher while assessed values grew relatively faster in lower priced neighborhoods (Map 4, Appendix 2-Table A2).
-Furthermore, our analysis by wards shows that, generally, higher assessment growth has been disproportionally hitting Wards with lower total assessed value and median income (Tables 5 and 6).
-49 Specifically, Wards 7, with median federal AGI of about \$69,000 and median assessed value of \$280,000, Ward 8, with median federal AGI of \$67,000 and median assessed value of \$260,000 experienced the highest median growth in assessed value (9% and 7%) from TY 2018 to 2019.
+Furthermore, our analysis by wards shows that, generally, higher assessment growth has been disproportionally hitting Wards with lower total assessed value and median income (Tables 5 and 6).49 Specifically, Wards 7, with median federal AGI of about \$69,000 and median assessed value of \$280,000, Ward 8, with median federal AGI of \$67,000 and median assessed value of \$260,000 experienced the highest median growth in assessed value (9% and 7%) from TY 2018 to 2019.
 While Wards 2 and 3, with the lowest median annual percent change in assessed values (3%) had the highest median incomes in the District (Table 6).
-This is not surprising as research shows that, since 2000, neighborhoods with lower valued homes have been especially attractive to outside investment.50 Additionally, when examining ownership tenure for homesteads who received assessment growth larger than 10 percent (5 percent for seniors and disabled homesteads) in 2022, homesteaders who have been in their homes for more than three years51 saw more tax relief on average from the cap credit than new homeowners who bought their home three or less years ago (Table 7).
-This indicates that the assessment cap benefits long-term homeowners more than new homeowners.
-This is probably due to long-term homeowners having the benefit of the assessment cap longer than newer homeowners, which is compounded overtime; or to long-term homeowners having low assessed values at the start of their tenures, while for newer homeowners, current home assessment values are reflective of the new market value of their homes.
+This is not surprising as research shows that, since 2000, neighborhoods with lower valued homes have been especially attractive to outside investment.50 Additionally, when examining ownership tenure for homesteads who received assessment growth larger than 10 percent (5 percent for seniors and disabled homesteads) in 2022, homesteaders who have been in their homes for more than three years51 saw marginally less tax relief on average from the cap credit than new homeowners who bought their home three or less years ago (Table 7).
+Though the average amount of tax relief is higher for new homestead owners in 2022, most homesteads who received the cap were long-term homeowners as well as the almost half of total tax relief amount.
+This indicates that the assessment cap currently benefits long-term homeowners more than new homeowners.
+This is probably due long-term homeowners having the benefit of the assessment cap longer than newer homeowners, which is compounded overtime; or to long-term homeowners having low assessed values at the start of their tenures, while for newer homeowners, current home assessment values are reflective of the new market value of their homes.